Additional European countries report coronavirus cases since Jan. 2020. Local transmission in some areas; maintain basic health precautions.

 Background and Analysis

-Health authorities expect imported cases of this disease to increase as surveillance continues globally.
+Health authorities expect imported cases of this disease as surveillance continues globally.
 Older individuals, infants, and those with chronic illness are more susceptible to infection and are at increased risk for severe complications.
 Human-to-human transmission is occurring, though it remains unclear how easily the virus spreads between people.
+Preliminary investigations indicate the course of illness is not as severe as seasonal influenza, nor as contagious.

 On Jan.
 30, the WHO declared the ongoing outbreak a Public Health Emergency of International Concern (PHEIC).
 This indicates COVID-19 requires a coordinated international response, primarily due to the potential for the virus to spread to countries with weaker health systems that would be ill-equipped to contain it.